jordan-breton/it-journey-sources/docs/blog/posts/ssl-certificates-in-dev-environment.md

     ```

 To be able to use any of your certificates in a browser, you must [install the root certificate](#generating-a-root-certificate)
-into your browser / system / smartphone, and all the generated certificates signed with this CA will be trusted too.
+into your browser / system / smartphone, and **all the generated certificates signed with this CA will be trusted too.**

+Didn't I tell you that **Root Certificates** are our best friends? :wink: